 And she nailed it.
 And yes, bless her heart, I cried writing this story.
 Even doing a little edit years later for the 2018 Happiness program, I STILL cried writing it. 🙂

-Later edit: We’ve run 2 Happiness programs for grown up animal lovers, with extraordinary results and later in 2019 there’ll be the release if an on-going book/program.
-Sign up for the blog )up towards the top of the page on the right hand side) and you’ll get an email when it hits the ground. 🙂
+2021: There’s a book coming called Practical Happiness for Animal Lovers.
+Sign up for the blog (up towards the top of the page on the right hand side) and you’ll get an email when it hits the ground. 🙂